getty-zig/getty.so/pages/guide/serializers.md

 A compile error!

 What happened was that Getty saw we were trying to serialize a `bool` value and so it called the `serializeBool` method of the interface value we passed in.
-That method then tried to call the `serializeBool` parameter of the `getty.Serializer` interface, which our `Serializer` implementation was supposed to provide.
-However, since we set all of the required methods to `undefined`, the compiler kindly reminded us about the dangers of using undefined values.
+That method then tried to call the `serializeBool` parameter of the `getty.Serializer` interface.
+However, since we set all of the required methods to `undefined` in our call to `getty.Serializer`, the compiler kindly reminded us about the dangers of using undefined values.

 To fix this, all we have to do is provide a method implementation for `serializeBool`.